apuhegde/apuhegde/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on transitioning into a data engineer role after being a analytics profressional in the biomedical data space for 7 years
+- 🔭 I’m currently working on transitioning into a data engineer role after being an analytics profressional in the biomedical data space for 7 years
 - 👯 I’m looking to collaborate on anything and everything ETL/data warehousing/data modeling
 - 🤔 I’m looking for help with identifying real-world data sources that I can use for my next ETL project
 - 📫 How to reach me: email is best: apurvamhegde@gmail.com